stevenharman/stevenharman.github.io/_posts/2024-01-25-so-we-have-a-memory-leak.md

 We first investigated that `Thread` to understand where it was coming from.
 Our suspicion was that it was a background thread from one of our telemetry or metrics tools - maybe the <abbr title="OpenTelemetry">OTel</abbr> tracer, or error reporter, or something like that?
 But, `sheap` told us it was a Puma thread - the one actually working requests, meaning it's "the Rails thread."
 So that question is answered.

 Next we wanted to know more about that `ActiveSupport::SubscriberQueueRegistry` object.
-We went looking at the stable branch for the version of Rails we're currently on (6.1) and found that [it's basically per-`Thread` `Hash` used to store lists of `ActiveSupport::Subscriber` instances][rails_L155], based on the event name.
+We went looking at the stable branch for the version of Rails we're currently on (6.1) and found that [it's basically a per-`Thread` `Hash` used to store lists of `ActiveSupport::Subscriber` instances][rails_L155], based on the event name.
 And `ActiveSupport::Notifications::Event` objects are pushed onto and popped off that per-thread, per-event-name list (`Array`) as `ActiveSupport::Notifications.instrument` blocks are run.
 Going back to `sheap` we can see that in action - the `SubscriberQueueRegistry` instance holds a reference to a `Hash`, which has references to some `String` and `Array` objects.